You're in high school (ninth through twelfth grade, or

 Complete the prerequisites.
 Become a Girl Scout member, complete two Senior or Ambassador Journeys OR one Senior/Ambassador Journey if you've earned the Silver Award.
-You must take the Gold Award Orientation online or in-person.
+You must take the Gold Award Orientation online.
 To begin the online orientation, Seniors and Ambassadors must request access.

 Identify an issue.
 Choose a community issue or need you care